Jalalabad: Modern

 After the resignation of President Najibullah, Jalalabad quickly fell to mujahideen rebels of Yunus Khalis on April 19, 1992.
 On September 12, 1996, the Taliban took control of the city until they were toppled by the US-backed Afghan forces in late 2001.
 Al-Qaeda had been building terrorist training camps in Jalalabad.
 The city returned to Afghan government control under Hamid Karzai.

 The economy of Jalalabad gradually increased in the last decade.
 Many of the city's population began joining the Afghan National Security Forces.
 Construction has also increased.
 The Jalalabad Airport has long served as a military base for the NATO forces.
 In 2011, the U.S. Embassy in Kabul announced that it plans to establish a consulate in Jalalabad.
 In March 2007, US marines murdered 19 unarmed civilians and wounded 50 near Jalalabad, in an incident compared by the New York Times to the Haditha massacre.
 None of those responsible received any serious punishment.
 Many suicide attacks by jihadist insurgents have taken place, including in August 2013, April 2015, January 2018, July 2018, September 2018, October 2019 and August 2020.
 The groups responsible for the attacks include the Taliban, Haqqani Network, al-Qaeda, and ISIS (Daesh).

 On August 15, 2021, the Taliban again took control of the city.
 Its capture cut off the last highway from Kabul to the outside world, and the city fell later the same day.
 Three days later on August 18, protestors took down the Afghan Taliban flag and replaced it with a tricolor flag of the previous Afghan government.

+On 31 August 2025 a magnitude 6.0 earthquake located 27 kilometers east-northeast of Jalalabad killed over 3,000 people and injured 4,000.